List of Swiss submissions for the Academy Award for Best International Feature Film

 Switzerland has submitted films for the Academy Award for Best International Feature Film (Note: The category was previously named the Academy Award for Best Foreign Language Film, but this was changed to the Academy Award for Best International Feature Film in April 2019, after the Academy deemed the word "Foreign" to be outdated.) since their first entry in 1961.
 The award is handed out annually by the United States Academy of Motion Picture Arts and Sciences to a feature-length motion picture produced outside the United States that contains primarily non-English dialogue.
 The Swiss submission is decided annually by the Federal Office for Culture.

-As of 2025, five Swiss films have been nominated and two of them have won the award: Dangerous Moves (1984) and Journey of Hope (1990).
+As of 2026, five Swiss films have been nominated and two of them have won the award: Dangerous Moves (1984) and Journey of Hope (1990).

 Submissions

 Xavier Koller won the award for Journey of Hope.

 The Academy of Motion Picture Arts and Sciences has invited the film industries of various countries to submit their best film for the Academy Award for Best Foreign Language Film since 1956.
 The Foreign Language Film Award Committee oversees the process and reviews all the submitted films.
 Following this, they vote via secret ballot to determine the five nominees for the award.

 Since they began submitting regularly in 1972, they have only failed to enter a film on three occasions: 1977, 1978 and 2003.
 In 1994, the Swiss entered but were disqualified in a controversial ruling in which AMPAS determined that one of the favorites, Krzysztof Kieslowski's Red, was not a majority Swiss production.

 Director Alain Tanner had had his films selected five times, but none have been nominated.
 Xavier Koller and Swiss-based French director Jean-Luc Godard have each been selected to represent Switzerland three times.

 Switzerland has four official languages.
 Twenty-two of the Swiss submissions have been French-language films, while fourteen were in some variety of German, and only one in Italian, but none have been in Romansh.
-In addition, two Swiss submissions were in Turkish.
+In addition, films in other languages have also been selected, including the 1990's winner Journey of Hope, which was mainly in Turkish.

 Below is a list of the films that have been submitted by Switzerland for review by the academy for the award by year and the respective Academy Awards ceremony.